UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - Press **OK** once finished.
 The **Log Analytics workspace** will now begin deployment.
 A notification will appear on the top right of the portal.

-    - Once deployment is complete, press the *refresh* button and you should now see your **Log Analytics workspace**.
+    - Once deployment is complete, navigate to the *resource group* you placed the **Log Analytics workspace** within.

     - Click the newly create workspace.
-On the *new* blade, under settings, select *Advanced settings*, then select *Windows* or *Linux* servers depending on the *VMType* you created.
+On the *new* blade, under settings, select *Advanced settings*, then select *Windows* or *Linux* servers depending on the *VMType* you wish to add analytics too.
     Note down the **Workspace ID** and **Primary Key** values.

         ![Log Analytics workspace advanced settings](images\azs-browser-log-analytics-workspace-advanced-settings.PNG)